rppicomidi/pico-w-connection-manager-demo/README.md

 # pico-w-connection-manager-demo
+Run an LwIP webserver on a Pico W using a C++ Pico_w_connection_manager class and command line interface to manage connection to the AP.

-Pico W C++ class and demo CLI program to scan for SSID, handle connect and disconnect, read RSSI, and store SSID info in flash.
+The CLI program allows you to scan for SSID, handle connect and disconnect, read RSSI, and store SSID info in Pico W program flash using the LittleFs file system.

 The source code is designed so you can use the `Pico_w_connection_manager` Class with your own user interface.
 Use the `Pico_w_connection_manager_cli` Class as a guide.
 The code assumes a "super-loop" and does not use an RTOS.

-Note that all this code does is manage the connection.
-It does not attempt to launch a Web server, fetch info from the Internet, etc.
+Once the connection to the AP is active, the demo program starts a simple "hello, world" webserver.

 # Demo program
 The demo program uses a serial port console to accept user input and